kpa28-git/KAR/README.md

 ### Hotkeys that make sense
 * All hotkeys can be modified from ~/.config/sxhkd/sxhkdrc
+* List the sxhkd keybinds in the terminal with `keybinds`
 * Terminal
 	* Spawn `$TERMINAL` at `$HOME`: mod+enter
 	* Spawn `$TERMINAL` in directory of focused window: mod+shift+enter